danishzulfiqar/wiser-machines-chatbot/README.md

-# JERICHO AI
+# Wiser Chatbot

-### An AI tool made for answering Multiple Choice Questions from specific documents.

-This Tool was designed specifically for solving multiple choice questions from hybrid cources in COMSATS Islamabad.
-These cources include:

-1. Islamic Studies (Islamiate)
-2. Pakistan Studies
-3. Report Writting Skills

-The accuracy of this tool for solving MCQ's for Islamiate and Pakistan studies is 99% while for Report writting skills 92%.

 ### Technical Details

-Jericho is based upon priciple concept of vectors embeddings.
+This proect is based upon priciple concept of vectors embeddings.
 Embeddings enables us to get desired info from trained LLM's and SLM's based upon our specific dataset.

 ### Techstack